 Use the QuantigrationUpdates database, the three tables you created, and the three CSV files preloaded into Codio.

 Use the import utility of your database program to load the data from each file into the table of the same name.
 You will perform this step three times, once for each table.

+This step didn’t require a screenshot, but I thought this was relevant to show.
+I ran into an issue importing the data from the csv to the tables.
+The first table I did (which I forgot to capture a screenshot of) was customers and worked.
+The next two refused to work.
+I had to do a bit of reading to figure out a workaround for this.
+What I think happens when I entered the command to set foreign keys to zero, was it disabled the linking between the foreign keys and their values in other tables.
+After I set the foreign keys to zero, I could import the remaining files.
+I also had to remember that I should set foreign keys back to one after I imported everything that I needed to.

 Write basic queries against imported tables to organize and analyze targeted data.
 For each query, replace the bracketed text with a screenshot of the query and its output.
 You should also include a 1- to 3-sentence description of the output.